xerolinux/XeroWiki/docs/distro.md

 ### Free Demo

+!!! warning

+    Please do **NOT** under any circumstances attempt to use the **Demo** with *Persistent Ventoy*.
+You will only be hurting yourselves as it will not be a good experience, many features were left out for full ISO.
+If you do and ask for help you *Will* be ignored.

-A *Demo* ISO is available *now*, **free** of charge are for testing purposes only, since it comes without an installer and *cow-space* is pretty limited (100MiB), so you won’t be able to update or install big packages.
+A *Demo* ISO is available *now*, **free** of charge for testing purposes only, since it comes without an installer and *cow-space* is pretty limited (100MiB), so you won’t be able to update or install big packages.
 It's just for testing, so don’t try updating, it won’t work because of the space limit.

 Finally, since Live Environment is not persistent, installing anything that requires a reboot, like Drivers is therefore impossible, keep that in mind before attempting to do so.